0xCoto/PICTOR/README.md

 # PICTOR
-The official repository for the open-access PICTOR Telescope
+The official repository for the free-to-use PICTOR Radio Telescope